 74. Because of the long-term nature of PPPs, the Government acknowledges the importance of incorporating in each PPP agreement informal dispute settlement mechanisms.
 Appropriate clauses will be included to ensure that the parties resort to mediation and negotiation before resorting to more formal adversarial dispute resolution procedures.
-This will expedite the resolution of disputes and provide the parties with an effective way of resolving any disputes in a fair and equitable manner consistent with the

-PPP Law.
-In addition, arbitration obligations of the parties. on clauses will be inclu uded in all PPP agree ements to protect the rights and
+This will expedite the resolution of disputes and provide the parties with an effective way of resolving any disputes in a fair and equitable manner consistent with the PPP Law.
+In addition, arbitration clauses will be included in all PPP agreements to protect the rights and obligations of the parties.